BYU-Idaho's Visual Identity

 BYU-Idaho originally had two main sub-identities, Promotional and Executive.
-Each with it's own color palette and style.
+Each with its own color palette and style.
 We found ways to unify the colors, fonts, and style into one visual identity.
 President Kim B. Clark encouraged a simplification of logo usage and the development of logo "signatures."
-I helped simplify these signatures to what they are today.
+I helped redesign and simplify these signatures to make them more functional.
 Black bar and blue bar elements were officially made a part of the brand.

-Around that time, I developed an idea that came to me during a fitful sleep.
-It involved having 3 individual tiers of branding.
+Around that time, I proposed a three tier branding system.
 The highest tier was reserved for official, formal university communications.
 The middle tier named official/informal and was reserved for official functions of the university that needed more creative latitude in its promotion.
-Finally, the lowest tier allowed for the most flexibility of content and imagery of all.
-It was reserved for unofficial, informal campus events, groups, or campaigns.
+Finally, the lowest tier allowed campus events, groups, or campaigns the most flexibility of content and imagery.

 Once these changes were formalized, I made office stationary and marketing templates to assist others in the creation of official print collateral.

 The limitations of the existing visual identity were beginning to show, especially on social media advertising.
 It was decided to tweak the identity to make it more flexible and useful across all the spectrum of visual communications.
 Once the ideas were solidified, I presented our proposal to BYU-Idaho's Communication Council for feedback and approval.